sailfish009/goodvibes/docs/notes/implementation-details-core.md

 Plus, GObject allows you to write quite clean object-oriented code in C. The memory management through reference counting is nice and clean.

-And the more you go on working with GObject libraries (GIO, GTK+, GStreamer), the more you realise that your code benefits from being GObject oriented.
+And the more you go on working with GObject libraries (GIO, GTK, GStreamer), the more you realise that your code benefits from being GObject oriented.
 You can use high-level functions, bind your objects here and there, and a lot of problems are solved by the libraries you use.
 But these libraries expect